 In the same way that we recommend you test your subject lines, you should also test pre-header text, and tailor it to different email lists and the devices your subscribers are using.

-If a business wants to communicate with it's customers, they best way to do it is through email.
-For ten years in a row, email marketing continues to generate the highest ROI for it's marketers.
+If a business wants to communicate with its customers, the best way to do it is through email.
+For ten years in a row, email marketing continues to generate the highest ROI for its marketers.